-- Telephone and text the priority 1 contact number held by the school on the first day of absence if we have not been informed about the reason for a pupil's absence by the time the register is closed. - If no response is received, the school Designated Safeguarding Lead and Designated Attendance Lead will be notified, a member of school staff may conduct a home visit.
-If there are safeguarding concerns, contact will be made with the family, and where necessary, any external agencies involved as soon as possible; - If a student's absence continues, the parent/carer will be invited to meet with the Head of Year/Assistant Head of Year and/or SLT to discuss how we can best support your child to improve their attendance: - If the parent/carer does not attend the meeting and no explanation is provided, further advice will be sought from the Education Welfare Officer. - If a student has accrued 10 sessions (equivalent to 5 days) of unauthorised absence in any one term, the parents/carers may be issued with a Penalty Notice warning letter in accordance with the Local Code of Conduct and in agreement with the Education Welfare Officer: - If unauthorised absences persist the Head of Year/Assistant Head of Year and/or Designated Attendance Lead will discuss actions with the Education Welfare Officer.
+- Telephone and text the priority 1 contact number held by the school on the first day of absence if we have not been informed about the reason for a pupil's absence by close of the register at 9:15am - If no response is received, the school Designated Safeguarding Lead and Designated Attendance Lead will be notified, a member of school staff may conduct a home visit.
+If there are safeguarding concerns, contact will be made with the family, and where necessary, any external agencies involved as soon as possible; - If a student's absence continues, the parent/carer will be invited to meet with the Head of Year/Assistant Head of Year and/or SLT to discuss how we can best support your child to improve their attendance; - If the parent/carer does not attend the meeting or engage in any support the school has offered and the student has accrued 10 sessions (equivalent to 5 days) of unauthorised absence in a 10 week rolling period, the parents may be issued with a Notice to Improve, in accordance with the Liverpool City Council's Penalty Notice Local Code of Conduct and in agreement with the Education Welfare Service. - If unauthorised absences persist the Head of Year/Assistant Head of Year and/or Designated Attendance Lead will discuss actions with the Education Welfare Officer.